prashclouds/generalized/ops-icinga2/README.md

 - users.conf
 - icinga2.conf

 Also we have another template `passwd.erb`, this file contains the http passwords.
-Next, we create and move the template used in  ops-icinga2::client scripts, like the conf file for pingdom or rds.

-When this is done, the recipe start the apache2, npcd, icinga2 and nagios-nrpe-server services.
+Finally, the recipe start the apache2, npcd, icinga2 and nagios-nrpe-server services.

 ## ops-icinga2::config

-This recipe is use it for install some plugins and additional features to our server.
-First, we need python so the recipe download and install it.
-Using the pip instruction we download and install

-- icinga-slack-webhook
-- nagios-plugin-elasticsearch
-- awscli
-- boto

-The recipe copy to the instance some config files for last packages.
+This recipe is using mainly for configure alerts.
+So this recipe creates the templates to set notifications to slack and pagerduty.
+The configuration variables are in the attrbutes file.

 In this recipe we have two cron instructions, the first one is used to execute this recipe every a half hour (1:30, 2:30, 3:30...) and update the values for the Icinga2 server.
 The second run /etc/icinga2/conf.d/icinga2_opsworks.py, this file search all the instances in the same layer and call to icinga2_config.py on each one who execute the cfg files in the instance and this process is repeat it each hour.

 ## Attributes